mrkeuz/vlcsync/README.md

 $ vlc --rc-host 127.0.0.42 SomeMedia2.mkv &
 $ vlc --rc-host 127.0.0.42 SomeMedia3.mkv &

-# Vlcsync will monitor all opened vlc players and do syncing in background
+# Vlcsync will monitor all vlc players and do syncing
 $ vlcsync
 ```